tanmaimukku/Leetcode-Notes/README.md

                 return True  # Cycle detected (If you don't do this, True won't be propogated) elif neighbor in recursion_stack:
             return True  # Cycle detected (back edge found)

     # Backtrack: remove the node from the recursion stack
     recursion_stack.remove(node)
+    return False

+def dfs_cycle(node, graph, visited, recursion_stack):
+    if node in recursion_stack:
+        return True
+    if node in visited:
+        return False
+    visited.add(node)  # Mark the node as visited recursion_stack.add(node)  # Add the node to the current recursion stack

+    # Explore the neighbors
+    for neighbor in graph[node]:
+        if dfs_cycle(neighbor, graph, visited, recursion_stack):
+                return True  # Cycle detected (If you don't do this, True won't be propogated)

+    # Backtrack: remove the node from the recursion stack
+    recursion_stack.remove(node)